charisrooda/boilerplate/README.md

 ===========

 # My Grunt boilerplate
-For more info about go to: http://gruntjs.com/
-If found 24ways.org/2013/grunt-is-not-weird-and-hard/ extremely valuable.
+For more info about go to: http://gruntjs.com/.
+I found 24ways.org/2013/grunt-is-not-weird-and-hard/ extremely valuable.

 I use one src folder where I keep all my source files.
 Files are being compiled, concatenated into a img, CSS and JS folder.
 No default CSS and JS (yet).